Preparing Your Grab & Go Family Kits

 Ideas for Adults

-Tip: Of course, these are just ideas and suggestions.
+Tip: These are just ideas and suggestions.
 Can you think of other things that you and other family members would appreciate?

-We can’t always pack away the things we need to take with us in an evacuation.
-Examples are medication stored in the refrigerator or the dog's kennel.
-To avoid the last-minute hassle of trying to remember what these items are, creating and storing a family grab list will do the thinking for you.
-Once you write down the items you can’t leave home without, this can be used as an easy reference and checklist.
+We cannot always pack away everything we need to take with us in an evacuation.
+Examples include medication stored in the refrigerator or the dog’s kennel.
+To avoid last-minute stress and forgotten items, create and store a family grab list.
+Once you write down the items you cannot leave home without, the list becomes an easy reference and checklist.

 Steps for creating a grab list

-- Have all family members write down what they are unable to pack in their individual grab & go bags.
-This list will be kept at the top of each bag.
+- Have each family member write down the items they are unable to pack in their individual grab & go bags.
+Keep this list at the top of each bag.

-- Have an adult write down what items are unable to be packed away with pet or family kits.
+- Have an adult write down any items that cannot be packed away with pet or family kits.

-- Place the list onto a clipboard with an attached pen and store this on top of or safely nearby packed bags and kits.
+- Place the list on a clipboard with an attached pen and store it on top of, or safely near, packed bags and kits.

 Best Storage Location